 Losing an eye: Enucleation and prosthetic eye FAQ

-In cases of severe eye injury, eye cancer or other serious disease of the eye, it may be impossible to save the eye and the eyeball must be surgically removed.
-The most common type of procedure to remove a badly damaged or diseased eye is called enucleation.
+In cases of severe eye injury, eye cancer or other serious disease of the eye, it may be impossible to save the eye and it must be surgically removed.
+A common type of procedure to remove a badly damaged or diseased eye is called enucleation.

 Once the affected eye is surgically removed, the person undergoing the enucleation procedure typically is fitted with a custom-made prosthetic eye (also called an artificial eye, "glass eye" or ocular prosthesis).